sheik2003/workshopTwo_neighborhoodLibrary/README.md

 - Emoji-enhanced book listings 📖
 - Check out books by entering your name and the book's ID
 - Check in books that are currently checked out
-- ASCII art + clean interface for a better terminal experience 🎨
+-  clean interface for a better terminal experience 🎨

 ---